 PARENTAL CONCERNS: Language, sensuality

 Be sure to like and share!
 Don’t forget to subscribe for more entertainment and pop culture articles like this one!
-Also, check out my review of the graphic novel X-Men Schism.
+Also, check out my review of the sports drama film Miracle.

 Consider supporting me and my creative efforts on Patreon.
 It is because of your generosity that writers, bloggers, creators, and vloggers like me can continue to be creative.